aveyilagrun/coursework-1-azhar-nurgaliyeva/comp0035_coursework2.md

 Most students will use the same repository for coursework 2.
 You may use this file to present the results of that coursework if you wish.
 Alternatively you can use video or audio to provide the explanations instead of writing them.

-## Requirements definition and analysis
+# Requirements definition and analysis

 The term 'requirements' is used in the broader sense, user stories and/or use cases may be used.

 Requirements help us to achieve project's objectives and meet stakeholders' needs.

 There are 2 types of requirements:

-- *Functional requirements* (specify what the system should do through explanation of functions, feature or behaviour)
+- *Functional requirements* (description of what the system should do through explanation of functions, feature or behaviour)
-- *Non-functional requirements* (specify how the system should operate)
+- *Non-functional requirements* (description of how the system should operate)

-### Requirements identification methods
+## Requirements identification methods

 There are many ways to elicit the requirements for the project: